Prologue

 This is all very pleasant.
 You have your theme and you have your old pages.
 What are the steps to get a functional site from that?

-Retrieving the basic material
+Retrieving the Basic Material

 Several elements must be retrieved: the content of your pages, as well as all the media you refer to in your pages.
 You might even have some JavaScript code specific to a page.